mitchweaver/bonsai/README.md

 As a side effect of this, each `$pkgdir` is its own chroot filesystem that can be used at will.
 In the future, this process is planned to be automated.

-Symlinks are created from the package to the outsde root for seamless integration and standards compatibilty.
+Symlinks are created from the package to the outside root for seamless integration and standards compatibility.

 <sub>**Example:**</sub>